IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumestorageclass.md

 Use the following procedure to create and apply the storage classes.

-Create a storage class YAML file, similar to the following `demo-storageclass.yaml` and update the storage parameters as needed.
+Create a storage class YAML file, similar to the following `demo-storageclass.yaml` (below) and update the storage parameters as needed.

 When configuring the file, be sure to use the same array secret and array secret namespace as defined in [Creating a Secret](creating_secret.md).